Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 You may look at the contents of your discard pile at any time.
 Some cards have abilities that allow a player to deploy a card to a battlefield from the discard pile instead of your hand.

-When a card says banish a card, immediately put that card face-down in your banish pile.
-Banishing is different from destroying and discarding, therefore cards are put in a separate pile.
+When a card says to banish another card or itself, immediately put that card or the selected card face-down in your banish pile.
+Banishing is different from destroying and discarding, therefore these cards are put in a separate pile.
 Banished cards are not available to abilities that reference the discard or destroyed piles.
 Banished cards are typically inaccessible the rest of the game unless a card says otherwise.

 The first few games will take a little longer as you get familiar with the flow of the game and the intricasies of your first game deck, so playing with the same deck multiple times before trying a new one helps to accelerate your acclimation to the game.